jaimebv/EDF-Port-FreeRTOS/README.md

 *FreeRTOS ships with a rock-solid fixed-priority scheduler;  you need a dynamic, optimal policy like Earliest Deadline First (EDF)!
 In this guide, we'll walk through how to retrofit EDF into FreeRTOS on an ESP32 (NodeMCU) using the ESP-IDF framework in PlatformIO.
 Sit back, grab a ☕, and let’s dive in!*

-*📑 Note: This implementation should also work for other boards, as we keep it abstract from the port.
-Thus, go ahead and give it a try if you need it.*

 ---
 ---